VEZY/PlantBiophysics.jl/docs/src/get_started.md

 - energy balance
 - light interception (no models at the moment, but coming soon!)

 These processes can be simulated using different models included in the package, or provided by the user.
-Each process is defined by a generic function, and an abstract struct (see [Concepts and design](@ref)).
+Each process has its associated generic function and abstract struct (see [Concepts and design](@ref)).

-The structs are used for two purposes: to hold the parameter values of a model, and to dispatch to the right method when calling the functions.
+Then, the models are chosen by using a concrete structure that serves two purposes: holding the parameter values of the model, and dispatch to the right method when calling the generic function.
 They are generally named after the model they implement.

-If you don't plan to implement your own model, you just have to learn about the different structures you can use, and which functions you can use.
+If you don't plan to implement your own model, you just have to learn about the generic functions and the different models implemented to simulate the processes.
 This is what we describe in this section.

 If you want to implement your own models, please read the [Concepts and design](@ref) section first.